 39) “The acceptance and pleasure of Janâb-i Haqq are gained by ikhlas, not by a great number of followers or great success.
 Since they belong to the duty of Allah, they are not to be demanded but rather given sometimes.
 Yes, sometimes a single word becomes the cause of salvation and the means of acceptance and pleasure of Allah.
 The importance of quantity should not be the cause of consideration.
 Because sometimes guiding one man (Irshâd) becomes a means of acceptance and pleasure of Allah as much as guiding a thousand men.”
 The Twentieth Flash – The Third Cause

-40) “In your action (‘amal), there must be acceptance and pleasure of Allah.
-If He is pleased and the whole world becomes vexed, it is of no importance.
-If He accepts it and the entire creation rejects it, it has no effect.
-After He accepted and is pleased with it, if He wishes and His hikmah requires, although you do not demand, He will make creation accept and please with it as well.
-For this reason, in this service, it is necessary to make directly only acceptance and pleasure of Janâb-i Haqq the main aim.”
+40) “In your action (‘amal), there must be the acceptance and pleasure of Allah.
+If He is pleased, it has no importance if the whole world becomes vexed.
+If He accepts it, it has no effect if the entire creation rejects it.
+After He accepted and is pleased, if He wishes and His hikmah requires, He makes the entire creation, too, accept it and pleases them with it, although you do not demand.
+Therefore, in this service, it is necessary to directly make the acceptance and pleasure of Janâb-i Haqq the only main aim.”
 The Twenty-First Flash/ Your First Principle

 “‘Ubûdiyyah looks to Ilahî command and Ilahî acceptance.
 What summons ‘ubûdiyyah is Ilahî command and its result is the acceptance of Haqq.
 Its fruits and benefits pertain to the âkhirah.
 But, so long as they are not the ultimate purpose and not intentionally sought, the benefits which pertain to this world and the fruits which come about themselves and are received while they are not sought are not contrary to ‘ubûdiyyah.”
 The Seventeenth Flash - Thirteenth Note/The Second Matter